 The compass should be close enough to the helmsman and positioned below the helmsman's line of sight so it is easily read during normal operation.
-Direct Read Dial or CombiDamp Dial models will allow the compass to be mounted higher, near or at eye level.

 You will need a flat and level surface (when the boat is on a level keel).
 Many boats have a curved mounting surface and if this is the case, a fairing block should be utilized to bring the compass to a level position.